Battle of Assaye: Initial manoeuvres

-The Maratha redeployment was swifter and more efficient than Wellesley had anticipated and he immediately reacted by extending his front to deny Pohlmann the opportunity to outflank him.
+The Maratha redeployment was swifter and more efficient than Wellesley had anticipated, and he immediately extended his front to avoid being outflanked.
 A battalion of pickets and the 74th Highlanders, which formed the right of the first and second lines, were ordered to move obliquely to the right.
-This allowed the 78th to anchor the left flank and Madras infantry battalions (the 1/10th, 1/8th, 1/4th and 2/12th) to form the centre of the British line.
-Wellesley's intention was to force back the Marathas from their guns and then – operating by his left to avoid the heavily defended Assaye – throw them back on the Juah and complete their destruction with his cavalry.
+This allowed the 78th Highlanders to anchor the left flank and Madras infantry battalions (the 1/10th, 1/8th, 1/4th and 2/12th) to form the centre of the British line.
+Wellesley's intention was to force back the Marathas from their guns and then—operating by his left to avoid the heavily defended Assaye—throw them back on the Juah and complete their destruction with his cavalry.